BeanstalkFarms/Farmers-Almanac/community/community-grant-program.md

 **Who will be on the committee?**

 The committee has 3 members, 2 from Beanstalk Farms and 1 from the community.
+It is selected by the [Beanstalk Farms Committee](../protocol/glossary.md#beanstalk-farms-committee).